notweuz/just-another-survival-debug-stick/README.md

 ## 🛠 Crafting Recipe

-Mod uses shapeless recipe provided below.
+The mod uses a shapeless recipe provided below.

 ![crafting-grid.png](https://raw.githubusercontent.com/notweuz/just-another-survival-debug-stick/preview/images/default-craft.png)

-You can easily edit craft by changing it in mod's compiled json or change it in source and compile it
+You can easily edit the craft by changing it in the mod's compiled JSON or change it in the source and compile it:
 ```json
 {
     "type": "minecraft:crafting_shapeless",